Kong/docs.konghq.com/app/_src/gateway/kong-enterprise/analytics/influx-strategy.md

 ## Set up Kong Vitals with InfluxDB

+### Start an InfluxDB database

+Production-ready InfluxDB installations should be deployed as a separate effort, but for proof-of-concept testing, running a local InfluxDB instance is possible with Docker.

+1. Create a custom network to allow the containers to discover and communicate with each other.

+    ```bash
+    docker network create kong-ee-net
+    ```
+1. Start a local InfluxDB instance with Docker.

+    ```bash
+    docker run -p 8086:8086 \
+      --network=kong-ee-net \
+      --name influxdb \
+      -e INFLUXDB_DB=kong \
+      influxdb:1.8.4-alpine
+    ```

+    {:.warning}
+    > You **must** use InfluxDB 1.8.4-alpine because InfluxDB 2.0 will **not** work.

+    Writing Vitals data to InfluxDB requires that the `kong` database is created, this is done using the `INFLUXDB_DB` variable.

 ### Install {{site.base_gateway}}

 If you already have a {{site.base_gateway}} instance, skip to [deploying a license](#deploy-a-kong-gateway-license).